jamespo/commandmisc/README.md

 cdx - switch to your other shell's working directories

-ip-freely - dynamic DNS updater
+ip-freely - dynamic DNS updater - __development has moved to https://github.com/jamespo/ip-freely__

 cfid - Count Files In Directory, a change from "ls -l | wc -l"